 Swami’s State Beach connects several miles of uninterrupted beaches (on low tide), from the San Elijo Lagoon inlet to the South Carlsbad Beach Jetty.

-Thus there is also access by way of the adjacent north and south connecting beaches.
+Thus there is also access through the adjacent north and south connecting beaches.

 Why the Name Swami’s?